 If that was not deceitful enough, Billy Brown and Joshua ‘Bam Bam’ Brown almost went to prison in 2015 for Tax Fraud.
 Despite not living in Alaska year-round, the family collected the Fund Dividend accessible to only permanent residents.

-Fortunately, the family was able to pay their fines and bail and avoid any jail time.
+Fortunately, the family could pay their fines and bail and avoid any jail time.
 Now that they have moved to the forests of Washington, maybe they can rebrand themselves without angering anyone this time.

 Neither Off-Grid Nor Far from Civilization.